Documentation

 Section titled “Tooling”The programs around the language.

-- The dusk CLI: the compiler’s eight commands and its build artifacts.
+- The dusk CLI: the compiler’s fourteen commands and its build artifacts.

 - The dawn package tool: fetching git-hosted packages into the local cache.